Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 ## Export Exportable Datasets To Usb

-Export selected datasets for selected experiments to the leader's mounted USB.
+Export selected datasets for one experiment to the leader's mounted USB.

 ### Endpoint
 `POST /api/datasets/exportable/export-to-usb`